Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - vicuna-7B-v1.3-GPTQ (using oobabooga/text-generation-webui) : 7
 - UltraLM-13B-GPTQ (using oobabooga/text-generation-webui) : 7.5
 - airoboros-13B-gpt4-1.4-GPTQ (using oobabooga/text-generation-webui) : 10
+- llama-13b-supercot-GGML (using oobabooga/text-generation-webui) : 4
+- baichuan-vicuna-7B-GGML (using oobabooga/text-generation-webui) : 4

 ### Question 10: Based on the following statement, determine if the author's opinion is for or against nuclear energy: "Nuclear energy is a powerful source, but the potential risks and radioactive waste management issues make it a dangerous choice."
 Task Domain: Opinion Detection